|

 Welsh Arthurian legend name of Geraint's

-wife, meaning "purity" or "soul."
+wife, meaning "soul."

 - ENIT:

-Variant of Welsh Enid, meaning "purity" or
+Variant spelling of Welsh Enid, meaning

 "soul."